Naai Kutty: Production

 The film was announced by V. A. Durai, producer of Pithamagan (2003) and Gajendra (2004), in mid-2008, where it was reported that S. S. Joe, an associate of Ram, would work on a film revolving a youth brought up in a Chennai slum.
 S. S. Joe was himself raised in the slums of Chennai and so he was expected to bring out the emotional and social plight of slum dwellers with reality as the strength.
 Prasanna and Nicole signed to play the lead roles while comedian Santhanam was approached to play a significant role and Sundar C. Babu was chosen to compose the music.

 The film was inaugurated in Chennai on 24 September 2008 without the presence of S. S. Joe.
-In late-September 2008, a complaint had been lodged by director Ram Shiva in the councils of Tamilnadu film producers and directors.
-Director Ram Siva, regarding his complaint said, "The story of Naai Kutty has been stolen from the Kannada film Nanda Loves Nanditha which was a smash hit in Karnataka.
-I hold the copyright to remake the movie in Tamil.
-As the efforts of Durai and Sathaji to buy the right for the remake ended in vain, they have ventured into remaking the same movie in Tamil with a different name Naai Kutty".
-Director S. S. Joe had withdrawn from the project and had left Chennai, to avoid facing the legal problems which would possibly come in the future.

-Subsequently, V. A. Durai restarted the project with a new script and Sathaji was chosen to direct the film whereas Kannada music director Vijayabharathi signed to compose the music.
+Subsequently, V. A. Durai restarted the project with a new script due to similarities with the Kannada film Nanda Loves Nanditha and Sathaji was chosen to direct the film whereas Kannada music director Vijayabharathi signed to compose the music.
 Newcomer Selvin signed on after Prasanna opted out of the role and Soori replaced Santhanam.

 Soundtrack

 The film score and the soundtrack were composed by Vijayabharathi.
 The soundtrack features 6 tracks, and it was released on 25 July 2009 by actor Silambarasan.
-A reviewer rated the album 2.5 out of 5 and said, "This album doesn't shout from the rooftops, of course.
-But it is pleasant, neat and functional, probably falling well in line with the storyline".

-Release

-The film got an A certificate with a few cuts for its violence and bloodshed and it was released on 31 December 2009.

 Critical reception

-Sify wrote, "There is nothing positive in the film.
-It tries to cash in on the slum life and its brutal ways but ends up as too pretentious" and called the film "a waste of time".
-Behindwoods rated the film 0.5 out of 5 stars and stated, "Naai Kutty is a sorry tale of a man for whom nothing went right in life.
-It does not bring any cheer to the audience, neither is it able to make the viewer pity nor feel for the suffering characters".
-Indiaglitz said, "Though Naaikutty had all potential to become a sleeping hit, it has ended up a dull affair, blame predictable sequences narrated in a vague way".